igAvinashSingh/DeepscanAI-Underwater-images-scan-system-URPC-dataset/README.md

 ### Option A: Frontend Only (No Backend Needed)
 Just open `index.html` in your browser.
 It includes:
 - Simulated YOLOv8 detections
-- Real Claude AI species descriptions (needs API key in browser)
+- Real Gemini AI species descriptions (needs API key in browser)
 - Full interactive UI

 ### Option B: Full Stack with Real YOLOv8